TitansBane/Elysium/README.md

 ## How to start up Elysium

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it is launched, there will be a dropdown box on the top right and a big run button right next to it.
-Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
-You have to run SKSE through Mod Organizer 2 in order to play Elysium from now on.
+Ensure it is set to Elysium [SKSE] by selecting it in the dropdown box and then hitting the run button.
+You have to run Elysium [SKSE] through Mod Organizer 2 in order to play Elysium from now on.

 ## Updating